Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences: Concluding remarks and open problems

 \section{Concluding remarks and open problems}

-In this paper, we study the correspondence between 3DSMI and 3DSM problems with no stable matching.
-This idea belongs to C.K.~Lam and C.G.~Plaxton; they were first to construct an instance of the 3DSM problem of size~$n=90$ with no stable matching~\cite{Lam}.
-We use the graph theory language, which is more demonstrative.
-Finally, we have succeeded in reducing the size of the counterexample for the 3DSM problem by 5 times in comparison with the initial value of $n=18$.

-Earlier K.~Pashkovich and L.~Poirrier (\cite{new}) have proved that in any 3DSM problem of size $n\leqslant 5$ there exists a stable matching.

-Therefore, the minimum size of the 3DSM problem with no stable matching is not less than 6 and not greater than 18.
+In this paper, we decrease the size of an instance of 3DSM with no stable matching.
+The size of the initial example proposed by C.K.~Lam and C.G.~Plaxton equals $n=90$; the size of the example of the same problem given by us here equals $n=20$.
+Earlier K.~Pashkovich and L.~Poirrier (\cite{new}) have proved that in any 3DSM of size $n\leqslant 5$ there exists a stable matching.
+Therefore, the minimum size of 3DSM with no stable matching is not less than 6 and not greater than 20.
 Its exact value is not known yet.
-Possibly, computer experiments, including minimal unsolvable 3DSM problems stated by us earlier in~\cite{old}, can be helpful in answering this question.
+Possibly, computer experiments with unsolvable 3DSMI, including that of the minimum size stated by us earlier in~\cite{old}, can be helpful in answering this question.

-Note that in experiments with randomly generated 3DSM problems, whose size $n$ is close to 20 (with the independent uniform distribution of all possible permutations in preference lists), heuristic algorithms always succeed in finding a stable matching within a relatively short time.
-Examples of 3DSM problems with no stable matching seem to be rather rare.
-The following proposition proved by B.~Pittel indirectly indicates this fact: the mean value of stable matchings grows faster than $n^2 \ln^2(n)$ as $n\to\infty$ (\cite{Pittel2}).
-So the following question seems to be interesting: does the fraction of unsolvable 3DSM problems tend to zero as $n\to\infty$?
+B.~Pittel has pointed out that the average value of stable matchings grows faster than $n^2\ln^2(n)$ as $n\to\infty$ (\cite{Pittel2}).
+Therefore, it seems natural to suppose that the percentage of unsolvable 3DSM tends to zero as $n\to\infty$.
+The probabilistic technique~\cite{alon}, which is often used for counting the number of solutions to combinatorial problems, seems to be useful in studying the mentioned problem.

+Naturally, it is interesting to obtain a generalization of the classical 2-dimensional stable matching problem (2DSM) to the case of three genders without such exceptions.
+As is well known, stable matchings always exist in 3GSM with V.I.~Danilov lexicographically acyclic preferences~\cite{danilov}.
+In this case, genders are not symmetric; a hierarchy of their ``importance’’ is assumed to be given a~priori.
+However, we can state a symmetric variant of the problem, whose solutions also exist (and their quantity is larger than that in the non-symmetric case).

+Let us consider this case in detail.
+Assume that the following six preference matrices are given: $r_{MW}$ is the matrix of preferences of women among men, $r_{MD}$ is the matrix of preferences of dogs among men; the sense of analogous denotations $r_{WM}$, $r_{WD}$, $r_{DM}$, and $r_{DM}$ is evident.
+(Following the monograph by D.~Knuth, we use matrix denotations instead of order symbols accepted in the game theory.)
+For denoting ranks of agents~$x$ in a 3D-matching $\mu$, we need to modify the denotation $R_\mu(x)$ used by us earlier in this paper.
+Since now the agent $x$ interacts with two partners, we introduce one more superscript that denotes the gender of the partner.
+Thus, if $(m,w,d)\in\mu$, then, for example, $R_{\mu,W}(m)=r_{MW}(m,w)$, analogously, $R_{\mu,D}(m)=r_{MD}(m,d)$, and so on.
+Let $(m,w,d)\not\in\mu$.
+We say that a triple $(m,w,d)$ is weakly blocking for a matching~$\mu$, if

+(see correlations~\eqref{oldc}).
+Note that here $m,w,d$ do not necessarily belong to three distinct triples in the matching~$\mu$, it suffices that at least one of three elements of the blocking triple ``is new’’.
+One can easily prove that due to the latter condition, at least two inequalities among six ones given above are strict.
+We say that a matching $\mu$ is (strong) \textit{stable}, if it contains no weakly blocking triple.